Frequently asked questions

 Yes you can!
 Read more on how to reclaim the VAT:

-All participants must wear the symposium wristband at all times.
-The wristband grants you entry to the lecture hall and identifies you as an ESER participant.
+All participants must wear the symposium wristband and badge at all times.
+The wristband identifies you as an ESER participant and grants you entry to the lecture hall and all social activities (coffee breaks, lunch, and reception).
 The wristband and your name badge are provided in your registration package.

-The meeting ends on Friday February 11th at 17h00.
-For those who need to catch a flight on Friday evening, there will be free shuttles going to the Merelbeke train station starting at 16h00.
-For train schedules from Merelbeke to the airport, please refer to the NMBS website or ask for help at the registration desk.
+The meeting ends on Friday Oct 21 at 17:00.
+For those who need to catch a flight on Friday evening, there will be free shuttles going from the ICC to the St Pieters train station starting at 16:00.
+The journey from Ghent to Brussels Airport takes 1h and trains depart every 30 min.
+For train schedules from Ghent St Pieters train station to the Brussels International Airport in Zaventem-Brussels check the NMBS website.

 Yes, there are two breaks per day.
 In the morning, there is a break with coffee, tea, water, juice and other complimentary drinks.